BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 ## Step 2
 Ask the Realm Admin User to login to each of the following links using the **IDIR credentials**.

-There will show a "_Forbidden_" message, but this is expected behaviour and will actually create the initial account on KeyCloak.
+When you login, you will see a "_Forbidden_" message, but this is expected behaviour and will actually create the initial account on KeyCloak.

 - https://sso-dev.pathfinder.gov.bc.ca/auth/admin/idir/console
 - https://sso-test.pathfinder.gov.bc.ca/auth/admin/idir/console